wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_coordinator_worker/coordinator_worker_single.md

 **[A.3.3.q1.1]** If the tasks are assigned to workers in the order that both are numbered (Task #1 goes to Worker #1, Task #2 to Worker #2, Task #3 to Worker #3, and Task #4 to the first worker that becomes idle).
 What will the total execution time be?
+Show your work.
+In particular, give the completion times of the first 3 tasks, so as to determine the completion time of the fourth task.

 **[A.3.3.q1.2]** Could you find one of the above scheduling strategies (i.e., those implemented in the simulation) that improves on the execution time in the previous question?
 Try to develop an intuition before verifying your answer using the simulation app.
+Show your work and reasoning.
+Hint: think of why the schedule in the previous question is inefficient, and of what we could do to make it better  (it all has to do with the 4th task).

  <p></p>